38 Reasons to Visit Milwaukee’s Southern Suburbs

 There’s a lot to love in the communities of Cudahy, Franklin, Greendale, Greenfield, Hales Corners, Muskego, St. Francis, South Milwaukee, New Berlin and Oak Creek.BY MILWAUKEE MAGAZINE STAFF

-Our Historic Downtown Center is lined with over 25 unique shops, boutiques, restaurants and cafes anchored by the Greendale Visitor Center, also known as the Reiman Visitor Center.
+Our Historic Downtown Center is lined with unique shops, boutiques, restaurants and cafes.
 Many special events are held throughout the year.

 Greendale’s history is unique.
 This planned community is one of only three “Greenbelt Communities” in the United States built by the Franklin Roosevelt Administration in 1936.
 The goal was to provide much needed jobs and better housing for families.
 This wonderful Village was designed to look like an English Garden Village and still resembles New England’s Williamsburg.

 Come and see our “backward houses”!
 When you are in town you’ll notice we have backward houses…yes, it’s true!
 Visit Historic Downtown Greendale and we will point them out to you!

 If you visit during the summer months– more than 40,000 flowers are planted annually along the downtown streets, in hanging baskets, in sidewalk beds and storefront window boxes.
 The scenery’s just as pretty if you come during the Holiday season, when more than 100,000 twinkling lights frame the buildings along the main street.
 One visitor said, “It looks just like a Norman Rockwell Town!”
 You’re Going to LOVE Greendale!